chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 Notes:

+Now for the _cost you pay_ in your developer experience.
+We'll start with the first cost: compile times.
+We know they will increase, because the compiler is doing _more work_ to produce the _same program_ you would have had without the units library.
+That extra work, of course, goes into catching mistakes that would otherwise produce incorrect programs.

-For compile times, we only have data for Au and nholthaus, simply because our measurement setup uses bazel to build.
+For this, we only have data for Au and nholthaus, simply because our measurement setup uses bazel to build.
 I'd really love to see a more comprehensive comparison, but this is what we have.

-We took a couple files heavy on kinematics, and rewrote them idiomatically with Au, nholthaus, and a baseline of no units library using raw `double`.
+We took a couple files heavy on kinematics, and rewrote them natively and idiomatically with Au, nholthaus, and a baseline of no units library using raw `double`.
 Here are the results.

 **(click)**